 The surgery successfully removed 10 pills, but the last pill was stuck so tightly in the stomach lining that it could not be removed.
 Therefore, the doctor decided to switch to laparoscopic surgery to examine the entire abdomen.

-Magnet removed from girl's intestines - Photo: AB
+Magnet removed from girl's intestine - Photo: AB

-During the laparoscopic surgery, the abdomen was clean and no magnets were detected.
-However, a section of the small intestine was very tightly attached and could not be pulled out.
+During the laparoscopic surgery, the abdomen was clean and no magnet was detected.
+However, the first part of the small intestine was stuck so tightly that it could not be pulled out.
 Therefore, the surgical team once again decided to switch to open surgery.

-Performing open surgery, the doctor separated the tightly adhered intestine and discovered the magnet and the first hole through the intestine.
-This intestine had many magnets lined up vertically and poked out of the intestine.
-The doctor removed 8 magnets from the small intestine and sewed the hole closed.
+Performing open surgery, the doctor separated the tightly attached intestine and discovered the magnet and the first hole through the intestine.
+This intestine had many magnets lined up vertically and protruding out of the intestine.
+The doctor removed 8 magnets from the small intestine and stitched the hole.

 Next, the doctor continued to open the stomach to find the remaining magnet and was surprised to discover that the magnet was still absorbed into a section of the small intestine near the duodenum.
-When the two magnets were separated, the doctor discovered two more holes in the back of the stomach and the small intestine near the duodenum.
+When separating the two magnets, the doctor discovered two more holes in the back of the stomach and the small intestine near the duodenum.

-Through these two holes, the surgical team removed 8 more square magnets (each side is about 3mm).
-After suturing the two holes, a post-operative X-ray examination showed no other foreign objects.
+Through these two holes, the surgical team took out 8 more square magnets (each side is about 3mm).
+After suturing the two holes, post-operative X-ray examination showed no other foreign objects.

 Dr. Trang said this was a "special" surgery because it involved emergency endoscopy, laparoscopic surgery, and open surgery.
 The surgery was successfully completed after 3 hours of effort by the entire medical team.

 "The baby's health is now stable.
-Although the surgical wound still hurts, his abdomen is not distended, he has no fever, can defecate, and can be discharged in about a week," said Dr. Trang.
+Although the surgical wound still hurts, his abdomen is not distended, he has no fever, he can defecate and can be discharged in about a week," said Dr. Trang.

 Source: https://tuoitre.vn/ngoan-muc-ca-mo-noi-soi-va-ca-mo-ho-lay-27-vien-nam-cham-trong-bung-be-2-tuoi-2025021119103352.htm